LukeBirkett/study-planner/934G5_Machine_Learning/README.md

 #### Set New Venv

 ```
-python -m venv myenv
+python -m venv [myenv]
-source myenv/bin/activate
+source [myenv]/bin/activate
 pip install ipykernel
-python -m ipykernel install --user --name=myenv
+python -m ipykernel install --user --name=[myenv]
 pip install notebook
 jupyter notebook
 ```

 The Kernel is a Persistent Pointer.
-This means if you call all envs the same name (myenv) the kernel will always point to the most recently created kernel
+This means if you call all envs the same name (myenv) the kernel will always point to the most recently created kernel.
+This is why is it impact to give envs a unique name

 ```
 pip install numpy